 Where to eat in Tirana

 Oda Restaurant hides down an unmarked side street in a converted Ottoman house — the waiters bring dishes family-style and won’t let you leave hungry.
 Expect $8–15 per person.
-For something modern, Mullixhiu does farm-to-table Albanian cuisine that reinterprets traditional recipes using foraged ingredients.
-Budget $15–30 per person there.
+For something modern, Mullixhiu does farm-to-table Albanian cuisine built on foraged ingredients; budget $15–30 per person.
+For a quick lunch, Tek Zgara Tirones serves grilled meats in portions that could feed two — a full plate with salad and bread runs $5–8.

 Where to stay in Tirana

-• Budget: Topo Hostel ($15–25/night) — clean, social, central location
+• Budget: Topo Hostel ($15–25/night) — clean, social, central

 • Mid-range: Mondial Hotel ($45–65/night) or Hilton Garden Inn ($50–70/night)